EmNudge/site/src/pages/blog/for-loops.md

 layout: ../../layouts/Blog.astro
 ---

-> How does a for loop work?

 It seems like a basic question at first.

+**"How does a for loop work?"**

 It's an iterator.
 It iterates.
 Simple as that.
 What if we confined the question to specifically talking about the `for([initialization]; [condition]; [final-expression])` for loop?
 How does it **really** work?

 "What do you mean?" you might say.
 "You initialize a variable, state a condition which evaluates to a boolean, and provide a statement to perform after every iteration.
 It's simple" you say.